How to Grow Chrysanthemums for Gorgeous Cut Flowers

 BUT, if you have a fine spider mum, or a football mum, and you want to get the biggest flowers, remove all the buds but one on each bigger stem to allow that one to grow larger.
 Pinch early for more stems, but once the buds are visible, remove those smaller stems with buds, save one, on each.

-Whether you want a compact showy display of flowers on the plant or longer stems for cutting, do the last pinching—or cutting back—before the 4th of July.
+Whether you want a compact showy display of flowers on the plant for your landscape display or longer stems for cutting, do the last pinching—or cutting back—before the 4th of July.
 Why?
 Because once chrysanthemums set their buds, which are difficult to see when young, they produce no more, unlike most other plants.
 This happens after early July, so the 4th is an easy way to remember.
 Put it on your calendar.

 If you pinch too late you risk the flowers not blooming before the first killing frost, or when the days are just too short.